Click here to download and print the Press Kit: Press Release, Book Summary, and Interview Guide.

 But I’m breaking the silence.

 Jeanette Hargreaves received her Masters in Divinity from the Episcopal Seminary of the Southwest Austin.
-She runs her own business as an author, public speaker, and parenting coach, teaching private parenting classes over the phone.
+She runs her own business as an author, public speaker, and parenting coach, privately mentoring families over Zoom.
 She’s known for transforming people’s lives with practical techniques and by sharing raw and real stories of her own.

 Jeanette lives in Austin, Texas with her husband, their twins, and their spunky little dog Minnie.
-Before becoming a parenting coach, Jeanette held jobs as an educator and also as a news producer.
+Before becoming a parenting coach, Jeanette held jobs as an educator and news producer.

 She let her hair color grow out when she was pregnant with the twins.
 She started graying at the age of thirteen, and she loves her sexy silver locks.